Skip to main content

 4. Review the steps and remove unnecessary ones

-5. Output a clean YAML runbook
+5. Output a clean runbook

 Step 3: Execute the runbook